daormar/thot/README.md

 - Client-server implementation of the translation functionality
 - Single word alignment model estimation using the incremental EM algorithm
 - Scalable implementation of the different estimation algorithms using Map-Reduce
+- Compiles on Unix-like and Windows (using Cygwin) systems
 - Integration with the [CasMaCat Workbench] [4] developed in the [CasMaCat project] [5]
 - ...

 Distribution Details
 --------------------
-Thot is known to compile on Linux and Windows (using cygwin) systems.
+Thot is known to compile on Unix-like and Windows (using Cygwin) systems.
-As future work we plan to port the code to other platforms.
 See the "Support" section of this file if you experience problems during compilation.

 It is released under the [GNU Lesser General Public License (LGPL)] [6].